BioDAS/biodas.github.io/wiki/Everything_DAS.md

 ### Introduction to the DAS Registry

+The DAS registry can be found at <http://www.dasregistry.org> and serves as a central place for discovering DAS sources from around the world and for validating the sources.

 ### Connecting to the Registry Programmatically

 There are several commands that can be used to query the registry